-- (a) A secondary front setback is required from a lot line that does not contain the lot's primary access but has frontage on a: - (i) highway; - (ii) City street; - (iii) County road; or - (iv) a private road that appears on the County's private road list. - (b) The secondary front setback is always 10 feet, except where the secondary front setback would be opposite the front setback, a rear setback is required if it would be larger than a secondary front setback (see, e.g, through lot in Figure 14.28.060-2).
+- (b)-A side street setback is measured from the street right-of-way or the outer boundary of the road easement to a line parallel to and measured perpendicularly from that boundary at the depth prescribed for each zone. - (iv) a private road that appears on the County's private road list. - (b) The secondary front setback is always 10 feet, except where the secondary front setback would be opposite the front setback, a rear setback is required if it would be larger than a secondary front setback (see, e.g, through lot in Figure 14.28.060-2).